-Section 14.14.
-Arbitration.

-USA Judo agrees to submit to binding arbitration conducted under the commercial rules of theAmerican Arbitration Association, in any controversy involving its recognition as a national governing body, as provided in the Ted Steven’s Act, or in any controversy involving the opportunity of any athlete, coach, trainer, manager, administrator, or official to participate in Athletics competition as provided for in the constitution and bylaws of the USOPC.

-USA Judo shall adopt Complaint Procedures setting forth the types of complaints that USA Judo may be asked to resolve, the processes and procedures for hearing and resolving such complaints, and the remedies and sanctions available.

-USA Judo’s Complaint Procedures are available at https://www.teamusa.org/usa- judo/about-us/governance/usa-judo-ethics .

-SECTION 15.
+SECTION 16.
 SANCTIONING EVENTS

-Section 15.1.
+Section 16.1.
 Prompt Review of Request.

 USA Judo shall promptly review every request submitted by an amateur sports organization or person for a sanction and make a determination on such request:

 (i) to hold an international or national amateur athletic competition in the United States, or (ii) to sponsor United States Judo athletes to compete in an international athletic competition held outside the United States.